 OIT does support Windows 8 for faculty and staff in an as-needed capacity but it is still not recommended that you take steps to upgrade unless you have a specific need such as software written for a touch-screen device.

 OIT has determined that a formal move to Windows 8 is not necessary or wise at this time given certain compatibility issues and a not insignificant learning curve to use the new interface.
 Windows 7 is a stable, fast, and efficient operating system and best suited to the university’s current needs overall.
 We will evaluate Windows 10 for possible campus-wide deployment as that software becomes available for testing.

-If you have any questions or technical issues please contact the Technology Assistance Group at 812-237-2910 #4.
+If you have any questions or technical issues please contact the Technology Support Center at 812-237-2910 #4.
 Your question will be directed to the appropriate staff.

 Windows 8 is Microsoft's latest operating system.
 Windows 8 represents a dramatic change from the traditional Windows experience, and shipped on October

 26th, 2012.
 Microsoft introduced a different user interface, originally codenamed "Metro," that is similar to the interface on Windows phones.
 Windows 8 is